pheepa/Twitter-Parsing-App/README.md

 # Twitter-Parsing-App
-An application for parsing tweets from Twitter and determining their emotional coloring
+An application for scraping tweets from Twitter and determining their emotional coloring

 ## Project setup
 ```